balenaltd/handbook/Scratch-Pad.md

 `./fix.sh [device uuid]` will run diagnostics on specified production device, while running `./fix.sh --fix [device uuid]` will attempt to fix the space issues on the device.

+Please link the front ticket to https://github.com/resin-io/hq/issues/251 to keep track of instances where this fix has been used.

 ### Fixing the Inability to Delete Files

 Regardless of the case you are faced with, you may find the system is so broken